cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 tl;dr:

-- Using `vfork()`, one can create a process in a D state that is not immune to signals.
+- Using `vfork()`, one can create a process in a D state that is not immune to signal interruption.
-- Using `fsfreeze`, one can create a process in a D state that is immune to signals.
+- Using `fsfreeze`, one can create a process in a D state that is immune to signal interruption.

-But wait, how can any D state process be "not immune to signals" anyway?
+But wait, how can any D state process be "not immune to signal interruption" anyway?
 Isn't the whole point of D state processes that they are uninterruptible?
 If you are wondering this, read on and you will likely find out some new things about how Linux works internally :-)

 ---